Published: October 12, 2023 | Last Updated: November 13, 2025

 What Happens During An Audition

-When you throw your hat in the ring and try out for a voice acting role, you will receive audition instructions and what are called sides from whatever company, director, or producer you are collaborating with.
+When you try out for a voice-acting role, you will receive audition instructions and what are called sides from the company, director, or producer you are collaborating with.

-Sides are small excerpts of the material’s script with specific audition lines to work with when you film the audition.
+Sides are small excerpts of the material’s script with specific audition lines to use when filming the audition.

-The audition will usually come with pay rates from the casting director so you can figure out if the role is worth it to you financially.
+The audition will usually include pay rates from the casting director so you can determine whether the role is worth it financially.

 The Submission Tape